 1 p.m. - 4 p.m.
 Room 102-A ESBII

 9 a.m. - 12 p.m.
 Room 120 ESB

 1 p.m. - 4 p.m.
 Room 120 ESB

 9 a.m. - 12 p.m.
 Room 333B Administration

 One of our most popular sessions is back!
 Participants will learn how to begin the proposal budget process, what to include, what not to include, tips and shortcuts, do's and don'ts.
 We will show you how we calculate your proposal costs to get the most bang for each awarded buck!

 The Cayuse Research Suite is available for online preparation, submission, routing, and tracking of proposals and awards.
 Multiple users can view proposals and edit routing sheets simultaneously.
 The system also provides error validation of Grants.gov proposals, and many more features.
 Come on over to learn how Cayuse can help with your proposals!

 Cayuse Online Training Modules

 Cayuse 424 Training Modules: A series of training modules designed to introduce you to the Cayuse 424 are available.
 These can be viewed and listened to from most internet browsers.
-Keep in mind that the actual Cayuse system is designed to run only on Internet Explorer or Mozilla Firefox.
-Modules for Cayuse SP are being developed.
 The current modules are available online current modules are available online.